-If the CA publishes the certificate on behalf of the SP, the CP shall document the process for an SP applicant acceptance of a certificate, publication of the certificate by the CA, and notification of certificate issuance to other entities.
+The CP shall document the process for an SP applicant accepting a certificate, publication of the certificate by the CA, and notification of certificate issuance to other entities.

-4.4.1 Conduct Constituting Certificate Acceptance
+4.4.1 Conduct constituting certificate acceptance

-If the CA publishes the certificate on behalf of the SP, within the timeframe specified in its CPS, the CA shall place the certificate in the repository and notify the Subscriber.
+Within the timeframe specified in its CPS, the CA shall place the certificate in the repository and notify the Subscriber.
 Each CA shall state in its CPS the procedures it follows for publishing of the certificate and notification to the Subscriber.

-4.4.2 Publication of the Certificate by the CA
+4.4.2 Publication of the certificate by the CA

-In the case that the CA is publishing the Certificates on behalf of the Subscriber, the CA shall publish the certificate in the repository as described on Section 2.
+In the case that the CA is publishing the Certificates on behalf of the Subscriber, the CA shall publish the certificate in the repository per Clause 4.4.1.

-4.4.3 Notification of Certificate Issuance by the CA to Other Entities
+4.4.3 Notification of certificate issuance by the CA to other entities